-SVA put together 10 helpful tips to help you on your way to becoming a Virtual Assistant – a must-read for any aspiring assistant!
+We’ve put together 10 helpful tips to help you on your way to becoming a Virtual Assistant – a must-read for any aspiring assistant!

 - Your first 5 clients are the hardest to get when you are becoming a virtual assistant.
 Make it easy and start by telling everyone who knows you and your work about what you are planning on doing.
 Many VAs found their first client in their former employers!

 - Time is money to virtual assistants – do not steal time from your fellow VAs by pretending to be a client.
 Most VAs are very open to helping newbies as long as you are honest with them.
-Ask for help via the forum or our private Facebook group.
+Ask for help via our private Facebook group.
 (You must be a member to participate – join here on our “Become a member” page).

 - Do what you say you will, when you said you’d do it.
 In other words, make sure you hit that deadline with time to spare.
-It gives all VAs a bad name if you don’t deliver the goods.
+It doesn’t look good if you don’t deliver the goods.
 Or if you think you are going to be late in delivering, keep the avenues of communication open so there are no misunderstandings – people are usually far more understanding than you expect.

 Research carefully – there is a wealth of information out there, but some of it is incorrect or misleading.
 The information from the SVA is free.
 However, we can recommend any of the trainers on our Approved Trainers page as we know they meet the best practice criteria and are great at what they do.
 Courses and books are becoming more and more commonplace for UK VAs – but ask yourself what qualifies the person to be an expert.
 How long have they been a VA?
 Are they trained properly themselves?
 Further reading: The Best Virtual Assistant Course